 These substitutions give the student a head start on satisfying the remaining M.S.
 Software Engineering degree requirements.

 This program has financial benefits as well.
 For the two or three graduate courses taken during the initial four-year period, the standard undergraduate tuition applies.
 Also, each student is granted tuition remission for the final nine credits of the program.
-Starting in fall 2010, students entering the program will receive remission for the final six credits.
+Students entering the program will receive remission for the final six credits.
 Furthermore, students are also eligible to apply in their senior year for full competitive graduate assistantships for their fifth year.

 To be eligible for this program, students must have strong academic credentials: a cumulative grade point average (GPA) of at least 3.0 and a GPA of at least 3.5 in the major.
 The GRE exam is waived.